 The Importance Of Mouthing In Baby Development

 Mouthing toys is common in infancy.
 By around 6 months, most babies put things in their mouth to explore (CDC, updated 2025-04-08).
-Bringing hands to mouth starts earlier at 4 months (CDC).
-Mouthing helps with teething comfort and promotes sensory and motor development.
-Research has long shown mouthing is a normal part of early development (AAP Pediatrics, 2001).
+Bringing hands to mouth starts earlier, around 4 months (CDC).

 Encouraging Safe Exploration

 Safety is crucial when babies explore with their mouths.
 Provide toys that are large enough to prevent choking and meet U.S. safety standards.
 In the U.S., a “small part” is anything that fits entirely in a test cylinder measuring 1.25 in (31.7 mm) in diameter by 2.25 in (57.1 mm) long (CPSC 16 CFR Part 1501, guidance PDF last reviewed 2023).
-Choose items made from non-toxic materials and regularly check toys for wear and tear.
-Keep small objects out of reach to ensure your baby’s safety.

 Signs Of Developmental Progress